saucecontrol/PhotoSauce/doc/main.md

 ### NormalizeAndEmbed

 Convert the input image to the sRGB color space during processing.
 Embed a [compact sRGB profile](https://github.com/saucecontrol/Compact-ICC-Profiles) in the output.
-This option ensures maximum compatibility with web browsers and other software but results slightly larger (+456 bytes) output files.
+This option ensures maximum compatibility with web browsers and other software but results in slightly larger (+456 bytes) output files.

 ### Preserve